 Will the school provide make-up services?

 As in the example here (a), there is a beginning, (usually introduced in preschool) home/school communication form - filled in by staff.
-The next example is a similar, but more independent form completed by the student.
-Note that the student circles their activities for the day and their behavior.
+The next example is similar, but is a form completed by the student.
+The student circles their activities for the day and reflects upon their own behavior.
 You can continue this process for as long as you think it is beneficial.
-Ultimately, the goal is that your child will have the communication skills necessary to tell you about his or her day verbally, or by whatever expressive communication device they use.
+Ultimately, the goal is that your child will have the communication skills necessary to tell you about his or her day verbally, or by whatever expressive communication method they use.

 Staff and Student Support

-When creating a visual support, many times, the user is not just the student.
-The plan may include routine participation from others, such as parents and school staff.
+A visual support is often created to ensure adherence to a process by parents and school staff.
 Keeping this in mind, a visual support for routines ensures consistent adherence to the routine by all who are involved.
 In this example (b), this visual was created because (b), the student's AR scores had fallen dramatically.
-Upon investigation, it was discovered that the time allocated for repeated reading and word comprehension was not being consistently supported by school staff and not everyone working with the student had been properly trained on the agreed upon plan.
-Verbal information that is passed on from one staff member to another can evaporate into thin air, to the detriment of the child's instruction.
-It is important to implement concrete supports to ensure adherence to the instruction plan.
+Upon investigation, it was discovered that the time allocated for repeated reading and word comprehension was not being consistently supported by school staff and everyone working with the student had not been properly trained on the plan.
+Information passed verbally from one staff member to another is often insufficient, to the detriment of the child's instruction.
+It is important to to ensure adherence to the instruction plan.
 Notice the breakdown of each required step.
 This is a two sided form that is folded in half and placed inside of the AR book, and carried back and forth between school and home.
-In this way, both teacher, aide(s) and parent are all informed as to the progress of the plan.
+In this way, both teacher, aide(s) and parents are kept informed as to the progress of the plan.
 The front of the form supports a core curriculum goal as well - the ability of the student to identify the Title and Author of a book.

-As the student continues and understands the use of this visual, related, or continuation visuals can be added, increasing the complexity of the visual support to keep up with the student's advancing curriculum requirements.
+As the student gains understanding regarding the use of this visual, additional visuals can be added, increasing the complexity of the visual support to keep up with the student's advancing curriculum requirements.
 In example (b) a second two sided form (c) was added to address new requirements for the reader - chapter books and learning to summarize a story.
 This visual resulted in additional interaction from staff improving the student's understanding of word comprehension and the layout represents story organization for easy summarization.